KayserSoze42/extend.io/src/neveroddoreven/nosJ/README.md

 _Please refer to my [reasonings](https://github.com/KayserSoze42/extend.io/tree/main/src/C-mo)._

-_One of the small number of iterations, you can kinda figure out the point._
+_[One](https://github.com/KayserSoze42/extend.io/blob/main/src/neveroddoreven/nosJ/2nos4J.py) from a small number of iterations, you can kinda figure out the point._

-_As always, once prooven possible, immediately abandoned..
+_As always, once proven possible, immediately abandoned..
 And It's the furthest I ever went into the "muddy waters"._

 _My only goal ever was pure data and utilization, hah.
 For more info ask the guy upstairs._